ca6-elliott/DocContract/README.md

 Contributions and feedback are welcome!
 If you find any bugs or issues with the contract, please open an issue or submit a pull request.```

-Feel free to customize this description to fit your specific smart contract and use case.
-Make sure to provide clear and concise information about the purpose and features of the contract, as well as instructions for deployment and usage.
-You may also want to include any relevant links or resources, such as documentation or example code, to help users get started with your contract.